Vivek-nk/Machine-Learning/Predict Types of trees/README.md

 Project is uploaded here in the form of IPYNB File, so Jupyter Notebook of Anaconda is required to run the code.

-## CODE:
+## Code:

 The code is prediction of predominant types of tree.ipynb

-## Run
+## Run:

-Run the code on Jupyter Notebook of Anaconda or
+Run the code on Jupyter Notebook of Anaconda directly or

-in the terminal or command window:-
+in the terminal or command window type the following:-

 jupyter notebook prediction of predominant types of tree.ipynb